 Section 1.
 The Executive Committee shall have the responsibility of directing the affairs of the Faculty Senate including discussion appropriate issues, accepting agenda items from Faculty Senate Members, and setting the agenda for each regularly scheduled meeting of the Faculty Senate.
 The Executive Committee consists of the Senate President, Vice-President, Secretary, Treasurer, and Parliamentarian.
 The Executive Committee shall:

 Section 2.
 The President of the Senate shall be a tenured Faculty member of Southern Utah University.
 The President is elected by the Faculty Senate and serves a term of one year.
-The teaching load of the Faculty Senate President is reduced by two classes (6 Semester Hours) during the one-year term of office.
+The teaching load of the Faculty Senate President is reduced by four classes (12 Semester Hours) during the one-year term of office.
 The President shall

 Section 4.
 The Secretary of the Senate shall be elected from among the membership of the Senate and shall serve a term of one year.
 The Secretary may or may not be tenured, but a strong preference for a tenured faculty exists.
 The Secretary may be reelected for the same position or any other position on the Executive Committee.
 The Secretary shall: